-Pinterest for Bloggers: Pinterest strategies that currently work in 2020 and 2021
+Pinterest for Bloggers: Pinterest strategies that currently work in 2023

 Before I get into the main strategies that work for me, you have to make sure that you have all the basics covered as a Blogger so that your account has the potential to grow.

 - Your Bio should include keywords, and a link to a content upgrade so that you build your email list.

 - You need to have a business account because you’ll get access to Pinterest analytics.

 - You have to claim your website and your other social media.